 Poor Credit History

 There are some myths about credit checks, but they’re another common step to the background screening process.
 While a candidate’s credit history is most important in jobs that deal with finances—such as bankers or accountants—it’s still a good indication of an individual’s responsibility and judgment.
 If someone has good credit, you know they handle their money in a smart and dependable manner.
 On the other hand, a poor credit history may indicate poor decisions or a failure to meet financial obligations.
-While law enforcement doesn’t necessarily involve handling finances, these behaviors can be indicative of larger issues.
+While law enforcement doesn’t necessarily involve handling finances, these behaviors can become what disqualifies you from being a police officer.
 Since most agencies want only the most dependable employees on their staff, they may hold potential officers with a successful credit history in higher esteem.

 Poor Driving Record

 Driving records can influence hiring decisions, especially if a position requires driving.
 Minor traffic violations are a common occurrence among drivers—after all, no one’s perfect.
 However, serious or reoccurring driving offenses show recklessness and disregard for the law—two qualities that have no place in a potential police officer.

 Poor Employment History